withaspirit/Sample-CRUD-Backend/README.md

 When an Item is deleted from a table using the `DELETE` Command, it is inserted into the `deleted_items` table.
 The `RESTORE` Command deletes the item from the `deleted_items` table, returning the DeletedItem to its original table as an item.

 Commands are processed by pattern-matching and group capturing with Regex.
 The captured input groups are passed and formatted for the SQL database before being executed.
-The Regex group capturing limits the the application to whatever is hard-coded.
+The Regex group capturing limits the application to whatever is hard-coded.
 It favors security by disallowing input that doesn't match the required format.

 ### Classes